Final Fantasy VII: Related media and merchandise

+The world of Final Fantasy VII is explored further in the Compilation of Final Fantasy VII, a series of games, animated features, and short stories.
+The first title in the Compilation is the mobile game Before Crisis, a prequel focusing on the Turks' activities six years before the original game.
+The CGI film sequel Advent Children, set two years after the game, was the first title announced but the second to be released.
+Special DVD editions of the film included Last Order, an original video animation that recounts the destruction of Nibelheim.
+Dirge of Cerberus and its mobile phone counterpart, Dirge of Cerberus Lost Episode: Final Fantasy VII, are third-person shooters set one year after Advent Children.
+Dirge focuses on the backstory of Vincent Valentine, whose history was left mostly untold in Final Fantasy VII.
+The most recent title is the PlayStation Portable game Crisis Core, an action role-playing game that centers on Zack's past.

 Releases not under the Compilation label include Maiden Who Travels the Planet, which follows Aerith's journey in the Lifestream after her death, taking place concurrently with the second half of the original game.
+In 1998, the Official Final Fantasy VII Strategy Guide was licensed by SquareSoft and published by Brady Games.
 Final Fantasy VII Snowboarding is a mobile port of the snowboard minigame featured in the original game, featuring different courses for the player to tackle.
 The game is downloadable on V Cast-compatible mobile phones and was first made available in 2005 in Japan and North America.
-In September 2009 Jason P. Blahuta, Michel S. Beaulieu Wiley created "Final Fantasy and Philosophy: The Ultimate Walkthrough".
-This eBook is a philosophical guide as to why and how players use certain characters in the Final Fantasy series, explains how gamer's perception of a character's weapon and clothing designs can change how they use them.
-The writers inform the reader that this eBook will give them an in-depth understanding of themselves and the game which will enhance their gaming experience.

 Final Fantasy VII G-Bike is a mobile game released for iOS and Android in December 2014, based on the motorbike minigame featured in the original game.
 In September 2007, Square Enix published Final Fantasy VII 10th Anniversary Ultimania.
 This book is an in-depth compilation of FFVII story-line and artwork.
-In 2018, the Universal Studios Theme Park in Japan changed their Space Fantasy roller coaster into a virtual reality ride based around Final Fantasy with characters from Final Fantasy VII.
+The Universal Studios Theme Park in Japan is developing a Final Fantasy VII themed virtual reality attraction.

-Final Fantasy VII is featured in the Final Fantasy Trading Card Game, making an appearance in its first Opus I set.
-Final Fantasy VII has made additional appearances in opuses II, III, IV, VI, VII, VIII, IX, X, XI, XII, XIII, and XIV.

-Final Fantasy VII Remake
+Remakes

 With the announcement and development of the Compilation of Final Fantasy VII, speculation spread that a remake of the original Final Fantasy VII would be released for the PlayStation 3.
 This conjecture was sparked by the release of a video featuring the opening sequence of FFVII recreated using the PlayStation 3's graphical capabilities at E3 2005.
 After a decade of speculation, a remake was announced at E3 2015.
 The game saw changes made to its story and combat system.
-The game is planned to be released over three installments, with the first part being released for the PlayStation 4 on April 10, 2020.
-The follow up, Final Fantasy VII Rebirth, is set to be released Q4 2023/Q1 2024.
+The game is planned to be released over three installments, with the first part being released for the PlayStation 4 in 2020.
+The follow-up, Final Fantasy VII Rebirth, was released for PlayStation 5 in February 2024.
 Crisis Core: Final Fantasy VII Reunion, a remaster of Crisis Core: Final Fantasy VII, which was released in December 2022, is also considered a prequel to the larger Final Fantasy VII Remake project.